adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 achieve identical OpenJDK binaries on the Linux platforms in the jdk "head" stream (jdk-19+).
 This has involved in-depth build comparison debugging to identify non-deterministic build issues, and any OpenJDK issues are then contributed back upstream to the OpenJDK community project.
-These fixes have also been backported to the jdk17u stream, since jdk-17 is a LTS release.
+These fixes have also been backported to the jdk17u stream, since jdk-17 is a long term supported release.

 OpenJDK contributions:
 - [8284539: Configure --with-source-date=version fails on MacOS](https://github.com/openjdk/jdk/pull/8247)